yanburman/sjcam_raw2dng/README.md

 Troubleshooting:
 ---------------------
-Q: I get "unsupported format" error when trying to convert a photo taken with FOV crop or zoom</br>
+Q: I get "unsupported format" error when trying to convert a photo taken with zoom</br>
-A: Only some of FOV crops are currently supported for SJ5000x Elite and none for M20.
-This is partly due to</br>
-crop raw files having some apparently extra pixels that are being discarded by the camera's firmware</br>
-thus making it difficult to find the actual width and height of the image.</br>
-Zoom settings are not planned to be supported as well.</br>
+A: Zoom settings are not planned to be supported.</br>
 Anyway, using crop/zoom setting with RAW have no real benefit, since shooting in full resolution</br>
 and then cropping in post-processing will yield identical results.